matrix-org/matrix-spec-proposals/proposals/2946-spaces-summary.md

 A large flat space (a single room with many `m.space.child` events) could cause a large federation response.

+Room version upgrades of rooms in a space are unsolved and left to a future MSC.
+When upgrading a room it is unclear if the old room should be removed (in which case users who have not yet joined the new room will no longer see it in the space) or leave the old room (in which case users who have joined the new room will see both).
+The current recommendation is for clients de-duplicate rooms which are known old versions of rooms in the space.

 ## Alternatives

 Peeking to explore the room state could be used to build the tree of rooms/spaces,